Rigorous computation of expansion in one-dimensional dynamics: Implementation and computations

-The results of our computations show that the conjecture stated in~\cite{Day2008} holds true only for $a = 2$.
-Indeed, the functions $\gamma_0, \ldots, \gamma_5$ yielded gradually better results, and $\gamma_{-1}$ provided worse results than the uniform partition.
-However, this does not seem to be a general rule.
-For most other parameters, we obtained results that were almost the same as for the uniform partition, and in some cases the results were considerably worse.
+The results of our computations shown in Table~\ref{tab:deriv} indicate that the conjecture stated in~\cite{Day2008} holds true for $a = 2$, but not for most other parameters, for which we obtained results similar to the uniform partition or worse.
+The computations were conducted with $\Delta=(-0.001,0.001)$ and $k=5000$ in the case of the uniform or derivative-based partition, and with $k=1000$ for our method.
+The gain in $\lambda$ was computed for each parameter value for which the uniform partition yielded $\lambda > 0.01$.

-The results obtained for selected values of $a$ depending on the index $i$ of the chosen function $\gamma_i$ for $k=5000$ are shown in Table~\ref{tab:deriv}.

-Figure \ref{fig:derivatives} provides a comparison of our method and the derivative-based partition for three selected weight scaling functions, all for $k=5000$ intervals and the critical neighbourhood $\Delta=(-0.001,0.001)$.
-It is clear that none of the derivative-based methods provides a better estimate than our proposed method.